guerraj97/guerraj97.github.io/_proyectos/LSTM-market.md

 After this little introduction, let's talk about the model.

 ## LSTM: Long Short-Term Memory
 LSTM is a type of Neural Network (a modified version) and his first objetive is to _remember_ data, that's why is called Long Short-Term memory.
 The idea is that LSTMs are explicitly designed to avoid the long-term dependency problem.
 This implementation is very usefull when we are trying to solve some time dependency problems.
-If you want more information, you can refer to this link http://colah.github.io/posts/2015-08-Understanding-LSTMs/
+[If you want more information, you can click here](http://colah.github.io/posts/2015-08-Understanding-LSTMs/)

 ## Applying LSTM to stock markets.
 Now, I want to explain you how to build and LSTM and how this will _predict_ stock prices.